 Information about monitoring results is conveyed to DBHDS through the provision of an On-Site Visit Tool along with any necessary reporting regarding concerns with service delivery.
 Data submitted (for a sample of each CSB's individuals receiving waiver services) include assessment of (1) whether all needs in the following areas were addressed by planned outcomes in the Individual Support Plan: work and alternatives to work, learning and other pursuits, community & interests, relationships, home, transportation & travel, money, health & safety; (2) whether the Individual Support Plan was updated/revised when the individual's needs changed; and (3) whether waiver services were delivered as delineated in the Individual Support Plan.
-If there are negative responses to any of these items, the reason and action taken to remediate the situation must be detailed in the information submitted to DBHDS.
+If there are negative responses to any of these items, the reason and action taken to remediate the situation must be detailed in the individual's record and available for review by DBHDS.
+Completion of these reviews occurs through an annual Support Coordinator Quality Review process that includes a lookbehind sample completed by DBHDS.